OpenXiangShan/XiangShan-doc/docs/blog/posts/biweekly-108-en.md

 Welcome to XiangShan biweekly column!
 Through this column, we will regularly share the latest development progress of XiangShan.
 This is the 108th issue of the biweekly report.

-Regarding the recent development progress of XiangShan, the frontend has fixed timing issues in multiple modules and resolved some bugs reported by the community; the backend has fixed several bugs related to CSR, debug mode, and performance events, and synchronized V2 fixes to V3; in terms of memory access and caching, support for pre-allocated StoreQueue, LoadQueueReplay fast wakeup, and dual-port L1-L2 TileLink bus has been added, along with multiple bug fixes; XSAI has fixed control signals for load/store whole C instructions and added support for configurable multi-channel memory access in CUTE.
+Regarding the recent development progress of XiangShan, the frontend continues to optimize timing; the backend fixes some bugs in V2 and calibrates the topdown counter; the memory and cache implement a dual-channel TileLink bus and optimize the LSU; XSAI updates the AME version and fixes several bugs.

 <!-- more -->